Specimen Processor Salary

 Popular Skills for Specimen Processor

-Survey results imply that Specimen Processors put a diverse skill set to use.
-Most notably, skills in Medical Terminology, Phlebotomy, Typing, and Clinical Data Processing are correlated to pay that is above average, with boosts between 3 percent and 9 percent.
-Most people experienced in Data Entry also know Medical Terminology.
+Specimen Processors seem to require a number of specific skills.
+Most notably, skills in Medical Terminology, Phlebotomy, Typing, and Clinical Data Processing are correlated to pay that is above average.
+The majority of those who know Data Entry also know Medical Terminology.

 Pay by Experience Level for Specimen Processor